-Manual testing is often seen as more thorough and reliable than automated testing, since it allows testers to carefully examine the software for any potential bugs or errors.
-However, manual testing can be quite time-consuming and expensive, since it requires the involvement of skilled testers.
+Manual testing is often seen as more thorough and reliable than automated testing since it allows testers to carefully examine the software for any potential bugs or errors.
+However, manual testing can be quite a time consuming and expensive since it requires the involvement of skilled testers.
 In addition, manual testing can be prone to human error.

 When it comes to automated testing, there are a lot of different tools and frameworks to choose from.
 So how do you know which one is right for your project?
 Here are a few things to keep in mind:

 What kind of tests do you need to write?
 Unit tests, functional tests, or both?
 Unit tests are generally faster and easier to write, but they only test one small piece of functionality simultaneously.
 Functional tests, on the other hand, test the entire workflow of an application.